GUIDE TO: Caesarean Births - What to Expect, How to Prepare & Recover

-Mother’s choice of music to be played in theatre
+My choice of music to be played in the theatre

-Drop the drape or use a clear drape so mother can see her baby being born
+Drop the drape or use a clear drape so I can see my baby being born

-All IV straps on non-dominant hand so that mother can hold baby easily
+All IV straps on non-dominant hand so that I can hold my baby easily

-Perform all newborn tests on mother’s chest, if possible
+Perform all newborn tests on my chest, if possible

-Weighing and measuring of baby to take place after the first feed.
+Weighing and measuring of my baby to take place after the first feed

 Keep up the daily relaxation practice and positive affirmations.
 As the day draws closer it's only natural to feel nervous about the unexpected.
 Stay calm and remind yourself of the process.

 Keep up the healthy diet - hydration really is key!

 Stretch and move your body.
 Pay attention to your ribs, hips and chest.
 The tighter these muscles are, the more pull on your scarring you'll have.

 Get up as soon as you can post surgery.
 This will ease a lot of your symptoms and get your bowels moving too, easing any trapped wind.
 You can also drink peppermint tea to ease these after effects.
 When you get up, try to keep both legs together and stand up on two feet (avoiding twisting through the torso).
 You will likely want to hunch over a little to protect the scar site to begin with.